Znojse/vulkan-triangle/README.md

     2. `pip install conan`
     3. `pip install cmake`

+#### MSYS2
+To be able to use other compilers other than `MSVC`, e.g. by using the `win64-clang` conan profile, MSYS2 is required.
+1. Download and run the installer from [msys2](https://www.msys2.org/).
+    * The recommended settings should suffice.
+2. In the MSYS2 terminal, install the MinGW-w64 toolchain.
+    * `pacman -S --needed base-devel mingw-w64-ucrt-x86_64-toolchain`
+3. Add the path of the MinGW-w64 bin folder to the Windows `PATH` environment.
+    * Example of MinGW-w64 path: `C:\msys64\ucrt64\bin`.
+    * A step by step guide can be found [here](https://code.visualstudio.com/docs/cpp/config-mingw).

 # Compilation
 ## Conan Profiles
 Used to make it easier to build for different targets with different compilers.